 O povoleu intacto fugira espavorido, que ninguem se atrevia ao filho do corregedor; os feridos, porém, incorporaram-se e foram clamar justiça á porta do magistrado.

+Domingos Botelho bramia contra o filho, e ordenava ao meirinho geral que o prendesse á sua ordem.
 D. Rita, não menos irritada, mas irritada como mãe, mandou, por portas travessas, dinheiro ao filho para que, sem detença, fugisse para Coimbra, e esperasse lá o perdão do pae.

-D. Rita, no less angry, but angry as a mother, secretly sent money to her son so that, without delay, he could flee to Coimbra and wait for his father's forgiveness.
+Domingos Botelho raged against his son and ordered the general bailiff to arrest him on his behalf.
+D. Rita, no less angry, but angry as a mother, sent money to her son through back channels so that he could flee to Coimbra without being detained and await his father's forgiveness there.

 O corregedor, quando soube o expediente de sua mulher, fingiu-se zangado, e prometteu fazel-o capturar em Coimbra.

-Rita lhe chamasse brutal nas suas vinganças, e estupido juiz d'uma rapaziada, o magistrado desenrugou a severidade postiça da testa, e confessou tacitamente que era brutal e estupido juiz.
+Como, porém, D. Rita lhe chamasse brutal nas suas vinganças, e estupido juiz d'uma rapaziada, o magistrado desenrugou a severidade postiça da testa, e confessou tacitamente que era brutal e estupido juiz.

 Primeira Parte I.